-I was delighted to present a session at IOE, UCL’s Faculty of Education and Society on Saturday 18th July 2022.
+I was delighted to present a session at IOE, UCL’s Faculty of Education and Society on Saturday 18th June and later in July for the NANAMIC Summer Conference 2022.
 We looked at lots of ideas and activities to get our students thinking backwards as well as forwards.
 The Slides from the session are available at the end of this post in PowerPoint or pdf format.
 The resources used are listed below.

 Nrich Articles and Resources

 - Liz Woodham – Using NRICH Tasks to Develop Key Problem-solving Skills

 - Working Backwards at KS1